nsklaus/amiwb/README.md

 it handles clients (linux apps) and have its own file manager and app launcher. in other words: it's a desktop ..

-it have "on-demand" and "contiuous" render modes as options:
+it have "on-demand" and "continuous" render modes as options:
 - in on-demand mode the desktop will render as little as possbile (at idle, it's like 1 or 2 FPS, but the desktop is still extremely reactive, with average rendering frame time of 0.05ms, as soon as you just blink the FPS